KubeRocketCI/docs/docs/operator-guide/extensions/krakend.md

     ```

     :::note
       This URL should point to the ingress URL of the KrakenD API Gateway.
-By default, this [value](https://github.com/epam/edp-install/blob/v3.10.0/deploy-templates/values.yaml#L16) is left empty, which disables widgets.
+By default, this [value](https://github.com/epam/edp-install/blob/v3.10.2/deploy-templates/values.yaml#L16) is left empty, which disables widgets.
     :::

-2. Secret configuration preparation:
+2. Create krakenD secret that contains the following data

     * SONARQUBE_URL: Determine the URL of your SonarQube instance.
 For example: `http://sonar.sonar:9000`

-    * SONARQUBE_TOKEN: Use [SonarQube Integration](../code-quality/sonarqube.md#configuration) guide for token generation(string in base64).
+    * SONARQUBE_TOKEN: Use [SonarQube Integration](../code-quality/sonarqube.md#configuration) guide for token generation(string in base64) ending with ':'.

+    ```bash
+      sonarqube_user_token="squ_19f5xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx46b6"
+      echo -n "${TOKEN}:" | base64
+    ```

     * DEPTRACK_URL: Specify the api server URL of your Dependency-Track instance.
 For example: `http://dependency-track-api-server.dependency-track:8080`